When to fly:

 Getting around Singapore is a breeze.
 The public transport system is extremely easy to use and taxis are reasonably priced.
 The MRT (Mass Rapid Transit) is world class; Modern, air-conditioned, regular and inexpensive.

 The public bus system is also very good, running from 6am to midnight.
 Air-conditioned buses cost marginally more – about 10 cents more – than non-air-conditioned buses.

-Taxis are an inexpensive way to get around.
+Taxis are a cheap way to get around.
 The air-conditioned cabs can be flagged down 24 hours a day on most roads.
 There are well-marked stands outside most hotels and shopping centres.